I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Open the sweetened condensed milk, and pour it over the chocolate chips.
 Cover the entire baking dish.
 It should create a white, gooey top layer.
 You will probably use most of, but not the entire, can.

-Once it has cooled, cut the cookies into squares and serve.
+Once the pan has cooled, cut the cookies into squares and serve.

 Tip: If you are taking these to an event, place each square in a muffin cup and then place each filled muffin cup in a covered plastic container.
 It will make them easier to transport and serve to guests.You can use holiday or seasonally-themed muffin cups to make them more festive.